thenativeweb/crypto2/README.md

 ### Creating and managing keys

-For signing and verifying as well as encrypting and decrypting using asymmetric encryption algorithms you will need a PEM encoded private and public key pair.
+For signing and verifying as well as for encrypting and decrypting using asymmetric encryption algorithms you will need a PEM encoded private and public key pair.
 You can use the `openssl` command-line tool to create both of them.

     $ openssl genrsa -out key.pem 2048
     $ openssl rsa -in key.pem -pubout > key.pub